jebitok-dev/100-days-of-code/log.md

 **Today's Progress**: did some algorithms task for reversestring and mising positive as well as starting backend project using nodejs & mysql

 **Thoughts**: required to use Java instead of JS but i just used js and this challenge need different stack

+### Day 25: October 19, 2020

+**Today's Progress**: preoccupied with mysql and nodejs task/project.
+Learnt how to create database, tables, fetch post(s) Update and delete posts;
+**Thoughts**: should wrap my head more on backend development and still practice more algorithms

+### Day 26: October 20, 2020

+**Today's Progress**: attended Github-Africa meetup learnt more about OSS docs, contributions and GitHub actions and working on part of web page
+**Thoughts**: time planning and avoiding last minute rush